-7.4.2 Add a host in a hosts pool location
+7.3.1 Add a host pool

-Add host to a hosts pool location managed by this Yorc cluster.
+Adds a host to the hosts pool managed by this Yorc cluster.
 The <hostname> should not already exist.
 The connection object of the JSON request is mandatory while the labels list is optional.
 This labels list should be composed with elements with the "op" parameter set to "add" but it could be omitted.

 '''

-yorc hostspool add <hostname> -l <locationName> [flags]
+yorc hostspool add <hostname> [flags]

 '''

-- --location or -1: Need to provide the specified hosts pool location name. (mandatory) - --data or -d: Specify a JSON format for the host pool to add.
+- --data or -d: Specify a JSON format for the host pool to add.
 The JSON format for the host pool is described below. - --key or -k : Specify a private key to access host if no host connection is defined in JSON format. (mandatory if no password is defined) - --password or -p: Specify a password to access host if no host connection is defined in JSON format. (mandatory if no private key is defined) - --host: Hostname or ip address used to connect to the host. (defaults to the hostname in the hosts pool) - --label: Label in form key=value to add to the host.
 May be specified several time. - --port: Port used to connect to the host. (default 22) - --user: User used to connect to the host (default "root")